Introduction

 "We treat hundreds of dental emergencies every month.
 The sooner you come in, the easier the fix usually is."

 Bruxism, or habitual teeth grinding, places repeated stress on teeth over time and can eventually lead to cracks or fractures.
-Many people grind their teeth during sleep without realising it.
+Many people grind their teeth during sleep without realising it, which means damage can develop gradually.

 Recognising the Signs of a Broken Tooth

-• Visible damage — a piece of tooth missing, a rough or jagged edge, or a visible line across the tooth surface.
+Visible damage is the most straightforward indicator.
+You may notice a piece of tooth missing, a rough or jagged edge, or a visible line running across the tooth surface.
+In some cases, you may find a fragment of tooth in your mouth after biting down on something.

-• Sensitivity — a broken tooth may react to hot or cold temperatures, sweet foods, or even air passing over the damaged area.
+Sensitivity is another common sign.
+A broken tooth may react to hot or cold temperatures, sweet foods, or even air passing over the damaged area.
+This sensitivity occurs because the protective enamel has been compromised, exposing the more sensitive layers beneath.

-• Pain when biting or chewing — can indicate a crack that opens slightly under pressure.
+Pain when biting or chewing can indicate a crack that opens slightly under pressure.
+This type of discomfort may come and go, making it harder to pinpoint the affected tooth without a professional examination.

-• Swelling or tenderness around the gum near the affected tooth may suggest the damage extends below the gum line.
+Swelling or tenderness around the gum near the affected tooth may suggest that the damage extends below the gum line or that the inner pulp of the tooth has been affected.
+If you notice any swelling, it is advisable to seek dental attention promptly.

 Real Patient Result: Emergency White Filling